mramshaw/spray-book-catalog/README.md

         	-out certificate.crt
         	-days 365 -nodes

-* Export it into PKCS#12 format (PKCS12 offers some improvements over JKS keystores.
-A PKCS12 keystore usually has a file extension of p12 or pfx.)
+* Export it into PKCS#12 format - PKCS12 offers some improvements over JKS keystores.
+A PKCS12 keystore usually has a file extension of p12 or pfx.

         openssl pkcs12
           	-export